jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 - Read from section 4.3 (bottom page 23 to middle page 24), but stop before 4.3.2
 - Read section 8 Conclusion on page 58.

 From these 8 pages as reference points, I'll dissect this paper for you in class.
-More importantly, we'll learn a methodology to use AI to query, explain, and get in dialog with contents and concepts of this paper.
+More importantly, we'll learn a methodology to use AI to query, explain, and enter into dialog with contents and concepts of this paper.
 This is an invaluable skill that generalizes far beyond this particular AI research paper.

 * [A Survey of Context Engineering for Large Language Models by Mei et al. (21 Jul 2025)](https://arxiv.org/pdf/2507.13334)